 LEAs may begin submitting claims once the first budget is approved.
-DPI recommends that LEAs submit program fiscal reports (PI-1086) in WISEgrants at least quarterly during the grant period.
-A final program fiscal report is due September 30, 2020.
+DPI requires LEAs to submit program fiscal reports (PI-1086) in WISEgrants at least quarterly during the grant period.
+A final program fiscal report is due September 30, 2023